bikuta6/CorpusDelicti-MiSonGyny/README.md

 - **Final training for submissions**
   - Train on full data; use a tiny dummy eval split to satisfy the Trainer API.

+## Cross‑edition results (previous year vs 2026)

+We ran a historical overlap analysis using `src/check_all_data.py` and the summary in `prev_data/stats.txt`.
+Lyrics are normalized (unicode NFKD, punctuation removed, lower‑cased) and matched with a Jaccard similarity threshold of **≥ 0.60**.

+Key findings:

+- Previous dataset size: **2631** songs; new dataset size: **2303** songs.
+- **1037** overlaps kept the same label.
+- **207** overlaps flipped labels (≈ **16.6%** of the overlapping subset).
+- **1387** previous‑year songs are unmatched in the new release.

+This confirms a non‑trivial label shift across editions.
+For modeling, we follow the 2026 labels only and treat unmatched legacy songs as out‑of‑distribution candidates for optional augmentation, while avoiding legacy labels for the flipped instances.

 ## Recommended pipeline (end‑to‑end)

 1) **Split by task**